What is the Ross Mathematics Program?

 Is admission automatic?

 The admission process is competitive.
-Typically, fewer than one-third of the applicants are accepted.
+In 2023, about 15% of the applicants with complete applications were accepted.
 Each successful applicant has a strong high school record and exhibits excellent work on the mathematical problems that form part of the application.

 Are scholarships available?